Examples: Spoilers Ahoy

 Anime and Manga

 - Shinji Ikari from Neon Genesis Evangelion embodies this trope perfectly.
-Every awesome moment he has is negated by an even worse failure shortly after.
+Every awesome moment he has is negated by horrible failure shortly after.

 - Naruto: Repeatedly applying The Worf Effect to secondary cast members without giving them any wins has this side effect.
 Sakura Haruno and Rock Lee arguably have it the worst, made all the more poignant by how very hard they try to avoid failure.

-- Yamcha from Dragon Ball suffers this way due to The Worf Effect.
+- Yamcha suffers this way due to The Worf Effect.
 Early on, he was used in each Tenkaichi Budoukai to show off how amazing some new character was.
 This continued with successive new enemies killing or almost killing him first to prove their threat level.
 After Android #20 impaled him through the chest, Yamcha decided just to call it quits for the day and start rocking a yellow Miami Vice suit.
-He still ended up being murdered (again) by the Big Bad an arc later, though.
+He still ended up being murdered (again) by the Big Bad an arc later.

 - While Clare from Claymore is introduced as a badass demon hunter with a cold attitude, it appears most of the reason for her existence the entire rest of the series is to show how much more awesome her comrades are than her.